igncp/leaves/Readme.md

 # Leaves

-A explorative project to grasp some of the data science sprouts
+An explorative project to grasp some of the data science sprouts

 ## Install dependencies
 In the root directory:
 - Run `make`

 ## Requirements
-- A Unix environment
+- A `Unix` environment
 - Python and pip